-- Steam green beans in water with 1 tablespoon salt added to it; cook until crisp-tender, about 5-7 minutes.
+- Steam green beans in a large pot with 1 cup water with 1 tablespoon salt added to it; cook until crisp-tender, about 5 minutes.
 Meanwhile, fill medium bowl with ice water.
-When beans are done, immediately plunge into ice water to stop cooking process; let sit until chilled, about 2 minutes.
+When beans are done, immediately add to ice water to stop cooking process; let sit until chilled, about 2 minutes.
 Drain well.

-- Add green beans, garbanzo beans, kidney beans and onions to vinegar mixture; toss well to coat.
-Cover and refrigerate overnight (or for a few hours) to let flavors meld.
-Let stand at room temperature 30 minutes before serving.
-(Salad can be covered and refrigerated up to 4 days.)
+- Add green beans, garbanzo beans, kidney beans and onions to a large bowl.
+Pour dressing over salad mixture and gently toss to coat.
+Cover and refrigerate for a few hours (or overnight) to let flavors meld.
+Toss salad with dressing occasionally while chilling.

 Recipe inspired by Mixed Salad Annie

 Keywords: green beans, garbanzo beans, kidney beans, onion

 Disclosure: This recipe and post were created in partnership with Shuman Farms’ Real Sweet Vidalia Onions and Produce For Kids.
 All opinions are my own.
 Thank you for supporting the brands that support Aggie’s Kitchen!

 Follow Aggie’s Kitchen’s board Salads on Pinterest.

 Are you following me on Instagram, Twitter, Facebook and Pinterest?
 If you’d like to subscribe to Aggie’s Kitchen and have each post delivered straight to your e-mail box, then please add your email here.
 Happy cooking!